sds-smith/assemble_the_jams_3/README.md

 Some, but not all, track objects returned from Spotify have a property `preview`, whose value is a url that can be passed into the `audioRef`.
 Otherwise, no preview is available to the un-authenticated user for that track.

 At any point, the user may use the 'LOGIN' button to authenticate with their Spotify Premium account.
-Once the user is authenticated, the `useEffect` in `App` invokes `spotifyPlayer()`, triggering `useAudio` to load a new `SpotifyPlayer()` on the window using the Spotify sdk and storing its referene in `spotifyRef`.
+Once the user is authenticated, the `useEffect` in `App` invokes `spotifyPlayer()`, triggering `useAudio` to load a new `SpotifyPlayer()` on the window using the Spotify sdk and storing its reference in `spotifyRef`.
 All audio functionality will now be passed to `spotifyRef`, and the user is able to hear a preview of any track regardless of whether it has a `preview` url.

 The authenticated user is also able to modify their Premium account in two ways: